Nahaufnahme einer Person, die eine weiße Kapsel zwischen Daumen und Zeigefinger hält.

 Can MSM cause intolerances or contraindications?

-Correct intake to avoid MSM side effects
+Proper intake to avoid MSM side effects

-1. Consult your doctor or alternative practitioner to clarify individual risks and possible interactions
+1. Consult your doctor or alternative practitioner to clarify individual risks and possible interactions.

-2. Start with a small dose and observe how your body reacts - increase the amount only if necessary
+2. Start with a small dose and observe how your body reacts - only increase the amount if necessary.

 Conclusion